mathew-star/Python_projects/Password_manger/Readme.md

 6. **Security Best Practices:** We've implemented secure password hashing, encryption for stored passwords, and input validation to prevent common security vulnerabilities.

-While we've made efforts to follow these principles, we acknowledge that there's always room for improvement.
-As the project evolves, we continue to refine our approach and welcome contributions that align with these principles.
+While I've made efforts to follow these principles, I acknowledge that there's always room for improvement.
+As the project evolves, I continue to refine my approach and welcome contributions that align with these principles.

 ## Features